Metriorhynchus: Discovery and species

+Young et al. (2010) was the first to restrict M. brevirostris by re-assigning specimens to other genera, and MHNG V02232 was designated as the holotype of M. brevirostris by Young et al. (2019).
+Young et al. (2019) also synonymised M. geoffroyii with M. brevirostris and reassigned MNHN.F.RJN 116 to M. brevirostris.

 Valid species

 Only one valid species is recognized today, the type species M. geoffroyii (now called M. brevirostris).
 "Metriorhynchus" hastifer and "M." palpebrosus are generically distinct from the Metriorhynchus type species, with hastifer being recovered as a geosaurine.
 Species in this genus were traditionally classed into two skull groups: longirostrine (long, narrow jaws) and brevirostrine (short, broad jaws).
 However, most of brevirostrine species have been transferred to the genera Purranisaurus and Suchodus.
 Metriorhynchus superciliosus was also shown to be generically distinct from the type species, M. brevirostris, and now has its own genus Thalattosuchus.